 The hot-off-the-press Spring 2020 issue of The Independent Review is devoted to reconsidering several classic works in the classical-liberal tradition.
 I’m pleased to have contributed reflections on Adam Smith’s monumental 1776 treatise, An Inquiry Into the Nature and Causes of the Wealth of Nations.
-My article is titled “Today’s Relevance of Adam Smith’s Wealth of Nations ,” and can be found here by scrolling down just a bit.
-Here’s a slice:
+My article is titled “Today’s Relevance of Adam Smith’s Wealth of Nations. ” Here’s a slice:

 Who can observe the world of 2020 and not see the relevance of Smith’s critical analysis of mercantilism?
 The president of the United States regularly insists that U.S. trade deficits are evidence that America is “losing” at trade — that other countries are draining us of our wealth.
 Announcements identical in content, if often less bombastic in tone, are daily fare in mainstream newspapers, magazines, blogs, Twitter feeds, talking-head television and radio programs, and stump speeches.